History & sense of place

 For the traveller, that clarity is valuable.
 From arrival, one understands what one has come for: sea, space and a form of ordered tranquillity.
 That is often what distinguishes strong island addresses from the rest.
 They do not try to be everything at once; instead, they hold to a clear promise.
 Tamarind Hills Resort’s promise is simple and persuasive: to offer, on one of Antigua’s most appealing coasts, a stay shaped by light, rest and ease.

-Rooms, suites and the art of staying well
+Rooms, Suites and the Art of Living

 Dining, between tropical simplicity and island rhythm